Adithya-5134/Insurance-Cost-Prediction/README.md

 # 🌟 Insurance Cost Prediction 🚀

 ## 📌 Project Overview
-Welcome to the **Insurance Cost Prediction** project!
-This machine learning model predicts insurance charges based on various factors such as age, BMI, smoking status, and region.
+This project aims to predict medical expenses for risk assessment, premium determination, and profitability.
+It analyzes factors like age, BMI, smoking habits, gender, dependents, and region.
+The goal is to uncover patterns, prepare data, and evaluate ML models to enhance risk assessment and customer benefits while minimizing financial risks.

 ## 📂 Dataset Information
 - **📄 File:** Insurance.csv